The Optimal Dynamic Treatment Rule SuperLearner: Considerations, Performance, and Application: Simulation: Comparisons and Considerations of SuperLearner ODTR Estimators

 \subsection{Data Generating Processes}

 All simulations were implemented in R \citep{R}, and the code, simulated data, and results can be found at https://github.com/lmmontoya/SL.ODTR.
+In the future, we plan to integrate the SL.ODTR software to the Targeted Learning software ecosystem, tlverse \citep{tlverse}.
 We examine these comparisons using two types of data generating processes (DGPs).
 Each simulation consists of 1,000 iterations of either $n=1,000$ or $n = 300$, to assess the impacts of the different configurations as a function of sample size.
 Both DGPs generate the covariates, treatment, and outcome as follows:

+Here, each covariate is generated from an independent Normal distribution.
 The probability of having a successful outcome differs for the two DGPs, which, in this case, means that the blip functions differ as well.
-The first DGP is an example of one with a complex blip function, and the second DGP is one with a blip function that is a simpler function of one variable.
+The first DGP is an example of a complex blip function, and the second DGP is one with a blip function that is a simpler function of one variable.
 The first DGP is directly from work by Luedtke and van der Laan \citep{luedtke2016super, luedtke2016optimal, van2015targeted}, and the second is modified from the first.
 The probability of a successful outcome for DGP 1 is:

 then the true blip function is: